MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

 ### Why do I see the message "Settings are coming soon"?

-You signed in to the Sales app in Outlook or Teams with an account that doesn't have admin rights.
-Personal settings for the Sales app will be accessible in the **Settings** tab soon.
+You signed in to the Sales agent in Outlook or Teams with an account that doesn't have admin rights.
+Personal settings for the Sales agent will be accessible in the **Settings** tab soon.

 If you're signed in with tenant administrator or CRM administrator credentials, you shouldn't see the "Settings are coming soon" message.
 You should see the administrator settings page.
 If you do see this message, make sure you have the [right permissions or security roles](administrator-settings-sales-app.md#who-can-access-administrator-settings).